-4.3 Model Theory
+4.3.
+Model Theory

 The definition of Σ^{mod} is the most difficult part because Σ^{mod} must declare symbols for all components that are present in a model.
 Since a model may involve any mathematical object, Σ^{mod} must be expressive enough to define arbitrary mathematical objects.
 Therefore, Σ^{mod} must include a representation of the whole foundation of mathematics.
-The foundation is flexible; for example, we have represented Zermelo-Fraenkel set theory, Mizar's set theory, and higher-order logic HOL as foundations in the applications of our framework ([HR11, IR11, CHK+11a]).
+The foundation is flexible; for example, we have represented Zermelo-Fraenkel set theory, Mizar's set theory, and higher-order logic HOL as foundations in the applications of our framework (Codescu et al. (2011); Horozal and Rabe (2011); Iancu and Rabe (2011)).
 For simplicity, we will use higher-order logic as the foundation here.
-We start with our running example: Example 53 (Continued).
+We start with our running example:

+Example 12 (Continued).
 To describe the model theory of modal logics, we reuse the signature HOL that was introduced as a running example in Sect.
 2.2.
-We assume it also provides a declaration for universal quantification over elements of A. Then ML^{mod} can be given by extending HOL with where worlds and acc represent the set of words and the accessibility relation of a Kripke model.
-Now the morphism $\mu{ML}: ML^{syn} \to ML^{mod}$ can be defined as
+We assume it also provides a declaration for universal quantification over elements of A.

+'''

-\forall : $(tm \ A \rightarrow tm \ bool) \rightarrow tm \ bool$
+\forall : (tm \ A \rightarrow tm \ bool) \rightarrow tm \ bool

+'''